kimwalisch/primesieve/BUILD.md

 First install [Visual Studio](https://visualstudio.microsoft.com/downloads/) and [CMake](https://cmake.org/download/) on your Windows PC.
-Then go to the start menu, select Visual Studio, open a **x64 Command Prompt** and cd into the primesieve directory.
+Then go to the start menu, select Visual Studio and open a **x64 Command Prompt**.
+Now cd into the primesieve directory and run the commands below:

 ```bash
 # Use 'cmake -G' to find your Visual Studio version